gaois/GeoNames2Sql/README.md

 Some other things to note:

 - You will not need to retrieve the GeoNames raw data dumps yourself.
 The application will do this for you.
-This is why you need to specify the DataDirectory where these files will be stored.
+This is why you need to specify the `DataDirectory` where these files will be stored.
 - Some GeoNames raw text files range from 0.5-1.5GB unzipped, depending on the configuration you choose.
-Ensure you have adequate disk space.
+Ensure you have adequate disk space on the drive where your `DataDirectory` is located.
 - The time it takes to populate the database varies according to the configuration, e.g. whether all countries or a subset of countries are specified, how many alternate languages are specified, etc. The sample configuration above typically takes 3-4 hours to populate an empty database.
 Subsequent updates are much faster.

 ### Populating the database